CHICAGO POLICE LIEUTENANTS’ ASSOCIATION

 - The duties of the Sergeant-at-Arms are as follows: to be present at all Lieutenants’ Association meetings; to assist the presiding officer in maintaining and preserving order; and to keep and maintain for the Lieutenants’ Association Secretary an official sign-in log of members in attendance at all General membership meetings.

-Section 3: Only the President, Secretary and the Treasurer have the authority to open and sign for accounts in the name of the Chicago Police Lieutenants’ Association.
+Section 3: The President, Vice-President, Secretary and the Treasurer have the authority to open and sign for accounts in the name of the Chicago Police Lieutenants’ Association.
 No one will be allowed to use Chicago Police Lieutenants’ Association identification numbers without express written consent of the President and the Board of Directors.

 BOARD OF DIRECTORS:

-Section 1: The Board of Directors shall be composed of the five (5) Lieutenants’ Association Officers and at least seven (7) Representatives elected in the following manner:
+Section 1: The Board of Directors shall be composed of the five (5) Lieutenants’ Association Officers and at least six (6) Representatives elected in the following manner:

 - The Representatives of the Board of Directors will be elected by active members in the following manner:

-- One Representative will represent districts 1, 18 and Special Functions Division.
+- One Representative will represent Headquarters and all previously unidentified units.

 - The President may authorize additional At-Large Representatives as needed to cover future changes in the Chicago Police Department operations.
 The President will assign and may change the areas of Representation to reflect changes in the Chicago Police Department operations.
 The President must present any changes to the Board of Directors for approval by a simple majority of Board members present.